Brain Effective Connectome based on fMRI and DTI Data: Bayesian Causal Learning and Assessment

-where $FP^{'}$ is the number of edges that are one in EC and zero in SC and $TP^{'}$ is the number of edges that are one in both EC and SC.
+where $FP^{'}$ is the number of edges that are one in EC and zero in $\textrm{SC}_\textrm{B}$ and $TP^{'}$ is the number of edges that are one in both EC and $\textrm{SC}_\textrm{B}$.
 From the definition of $FP$ and $FP^{'}$, false positives in PFDR computations are a subset of true false positives in FDR computation, as a result, $FP^{'} \leq FP$.
+Note that PFDR and FDR can be equivalent in the case the undirected causal graph of the underlying brain's causal mechanism exactly matches the structural graph.
 Contrary to the FDR metric, computing the PFDR metric is practicable, while we do not know the true underlying graph.
 This metric enables us to measure and compare the accuracy of the ECs discovered with causal discovery methods.
 The PFDR can be used to adjust the hyperparameters of causal discovery methods, as well.
-In section \ref{312}, we experimentally explore the relation between FDR and PFDR.
-Details and discussions on Pseudo FDR can be found in Appendix 1.
+In the ~\nameref{312} section, we experimentally explore the relationship between FDR and PFDR by deriving both values for hybrid data and computing their correlation. {This analysis aims to emphasize that these two metrics can be used interchangeably.} Details and discussions on Pseudo FDR can be found in Appendix 1.